The objectives of the project are to:

 A Retention and Disposal Schedule (RDS), often shortened to Disposal Schedule, is a detailed inventory of records created and stored by the University identifying how long records need to be retained and when they can be destroyed or transferred to the Archives Office for permanent retention.
 Disposal schedules must be approved by the State Archivist and provide the necessary authorisation to dispose of the listed records required under the Archives Act 1983.

 The functional disposal schedule (as opposed to a generic disposal schedule such as DA 2157) details those records specific to the University and was derived from the business functions and activities of the University identified in stage one.
 The new functional disposal schedule for the University was approved by the State Archivist in May 2012 and published as DA 2398.
 It replaces the old functional disposal schedule DS 32, which has been rescinded and may no longer be used.

-With the publication of the new functional disposal schedule, the ICARP project is nearly complete.
+With the publication and incorporation of the new functional disposal schedule into TRIM, the ICARP project is nearly complete.
 Remaining tasks include:

 Progress updates will be announced on the Records Management Unit website and via the News@utas bulletin.